caam37830/project-group-11/doc/checkpoint/report.md

 ### 4.3 Adding a compartment for "Exposed" individuals, turning the model into the SEIR model
 #### Motivation
 Suppose there is a policy for individuals to voluntarily quarantine themselves if they believe they have been exposed to the virus.
-Then suppose being in quarantine reduces the number of interactions that that individual has.
+Then suppose being in quarantine reduces the number of interactions these individuals have for the extent of their quarantine.
 When considering this model, we want to investigate several questions.
-Could potentially make the rate at which individuals enter the Exposed category a function of Covid-19 cases to simulate the several waves of the virus that we are experiencing?
+Would making the rate at which individuals enter the Exposed category a function of Covid-19 cases simulate the several waves of the virus that we are experiencing?
 Is this policy really useful in terms of controlling the pandemic?
 Does it reduce total infection and/or reduce total death?
 How potent are other potential benefits such as reducing hospital loads?
 If this policy is proved effective to control the pandemic, what is the best length of quarantine (tradeoff of cost and benefit)?